groonga/groonga/doc/source/reference/functions/query.rst

 ``column:@keyword``.
 See :doc:`/reference/grn_expr/query_syntax` for
 more syntax details.

 Here are available modes.
-The default is ``MATCH`` mode.
+The default is ``"MATCH"`` mode.
 It does full text search.

 .. list-table::
    :header-rows: 1